Fathers' Rights Attorney in Charleston

 Fathers often reach out to us when something has suddenly changed.
 Maybe you were told you cannot see your child until further notice, or you were handed a parenting plan that feels unfair and rushed.
 In these moments, your decisions can shape what becomes the new normal, especially if a temporary arrangement lasts for months.

-• Keep a simple record of your time with your children, including pickups, activities, and overnights.
+- Document your involvement by keeping a simple record of your time with your children, including pickups, activities, homework help, and overnights.

-• Do not sign a parenting plan or support agreement until you understand your rights and possible alternatives.
+- Pause before signing and do not agree to a parenting plan or support arrangement until you understand your rights and possible alternatives.

 Every family situation is different, which is why a short conversation with a fathers' rights lawyer can be so valuable.
 We review what is happening, explain possible options, and discuss a plan that fits your work schedule and your children’s needs.